 Is your website no longer running as it should?
 Did the last WordPress update destroy your entire site?
 Or have you experimented with themes and plugins and got bogged down?
 Then you might be thinking about simply starting over and resetting your WordPress.
-If that's the case, you've come to the right place.
-In this article, you'll find out when it's worth restarting your WordPress project and how exactly you can reset WordPress.
+If so, you’ve come to the right place.
+In this article, you’ll find out when it’s worth restarting your WordPress project and how exactly you can reset WordPress.

 Why should you reset a WordPress website?

-Let's first take a look at the moments when it's even possible to reset a WordPress installation (or at least parts of it).
-After all, a reset is quite a drastic measure - and normally you will do (almost) anything to ensure that the hard work on your website is not lost.
+Firstly, let’s take a look at the moments when it’s even possible to reset a WordPress installation (or at least parts of it).
+After all, a reset is quite a drastic measure – and normally you will do (almost) anything to ensure that the hard work on your website is not lost.
 In some cases, however, a restart can be useful and necessary.

 These are the most common scenarios at a glance: